woocommerce/woocommerce-gateway-stripe/readme.txt

 = 4.9.0 - 2021-xx-xx =

 * Fix    - Add fees as line items sent to Stripe to prevent Level 3 errors.
 * Fix    - Adding a SEPA payment method doesn't work.
 * Fix    - Apple Pay domain verification with live secret key.
-* Add - Detailed notes and status to refunded order with charge authorization.
+* Update - Notes and status when refunding order with charge authorization.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).